 Ta Prohm: The jungle temple of Angkor and the real lost world of Cambodia!

-Ta Prom, the temple I had been looking forward to visiting more than any other in this stunning complex.
+Ta Prohm, the temple I had been looking forward to visiting more than any other in this stunning complex.
 This temple, overgrown by the twisting jungle, vines following the lines of the carvings, nature claiming this forgotten structure back for itself.
 Here you really get hit by the true enchanting nature of these temples, the feeling of trekking through the thick jungle to discover a lost world forgotten by time.
 An ancient treasure left in the forest to crumble, the aesthetic here could not be any more hauntingly beautiful.
-For us, this was our favourite part of visiting Angkor Wat!
+For us, this was our favourite part of visiting Angkor Wat and by far one of the best temples to visit.

 The temple itself is in various states of disrepair, several walls have fallen victim to the encroaching trees.
 Stones piled high where they fell even these have a thick layer of moss covering them, laying here in a pile for thousands of years.
 Many of the trees growing out of the temple are so embedded within it that they have become both a force of destruction and also a support structure.